SUSE/skuba/ci/infra/azure/README.md

 ### Using spot instances

-It's possible to create a [spot VMs](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/spot-vms) both for the master and worker nodes.

-This can be done by setting these variables to `true` (they are set to `false` by default):
+User can enable nodes to use [spot VMs](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/spot-vms) by setting below variables to `true` (`false` by default).

   * `master_use_spot_instance`
   * `worker_use_spot_instance`